Andersen-soft/Sales.CRM/README.md

 4. JWT security configuration: [JWT environment variables](/Backend/.env.example#L79)

 It is also possible to create sales outside the system through a special user - 'site'.
-To use this user, you need to generate a JWT token for him for authentication using a access token value from security configuration.
+To use this user, you need to generate a JWT token for him for authentication using an access token value from security configuration.

 ## Quick start
 1. Сlone the repository:</br>